PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 This means a parser must not assume a fixed length of this message.
 If the message is longer than expected (currently 40 bytes), the exceeding bytes must just be ignored.

-#### 'F': Format Definition Message
+#### 'F': Format Message

-Format definition that can be logged or used in another format definitions as a nested type.
+Format message defines a single uORB topic's name and it's inner fields in a single string.

 ```c
 struct message_format_s {